vitaminac/SpringTest/ReadMe.md

     0. CRUD that create CRUD
     0. Replace path const in web app with hateo
     0. Identify where and which design pattern we have used
+    0. Content Security Policy (CSP)  - script and resource
+    0. Lazy Loading Scripts and Styles in Angular
+    0. allow SWF(game) and FLV

 * ## Future Components
     * Spring HATEOAS